kenryhraval/dotfiles/README.md

 Dotfile repository
 ==================

 This repository contains a collection of dotfiles for setting up a personalized environment on a Unix-like system.
-It provides configurations for the shell, editors, and other utilities, that can be added to your home directory using symlinks.
+It provides configurations for the shell, editors, and other utilities, adding them to your home directory with symlinks.

 ## Installation